In order to teach Level 2 to a single student, you will need these items:

-Students should complete All About Spelling Level 1 before starting Level 2.
+Students should complete complete All About Spelling Level 1 before starting Level 2.
 All About Spelling is a building block program: each level builds upon the previous one.
 In order to build a strong foundation, most students start with Level 1.
-If you have questions, please contact us and we'd be happy to help!
+You can use our placement guide to determine which level is best for your student.
+If you have questions, contact us and we'd be happy to help!

 What will my student learn in Level 2?